 Domestic violence is a pattern of coercive tactics that can include physical, psychological, sexual, economic, and emotional abuse, perpetrated by one person against an intimate partner, with the goal of establishing and maintaining power and control.
 Domestic violence is a crime, and it occurs every 15 to 18 seconds in the United States.
 75% of women who are murdered in this country are murdered by an intimate partner.

-Our emergency shelter serves individuals and families of all backgrounds, cultures, ages, and sexual orientations, offering shelter, food, clothing, advocacy, resource referral and other vital services to survivors of violence and their children.
+Our emergency shelter serves individuals and families of all backgrounds, cultures, ages, genders, and sexual orientations.
+We offer shelter, food, clothing, case management, resource referral, and other vital services to survivors of violence and their children.